Hi! This will be the first post with some tips for trips, and it will be about Madeira.

 - Look for Madeira Levadas walks and chose a walk that matches how much you like to walk, and how you’re physically (but I guarantee you they’re so wonderful you’ll forget about pain!).
 I would recommend: Levada das 25 Fontes and Levada do Pico Ruivo.

 - Eat the fruits!
 I love fruit, and I eat it all the time, but I never tasted fruits like in Madeira.
 You can find it everywhere, but the best ones I tried were in Mercado dos Lavradores, one of the main tourist attractions in Funchal (even if you don’t like mainstream places, this one is worth to try).

 - Talk with the locals.
-Local people are really nice and helpful, and no one better to give you some advises.
+Local people are really nice and helpful, and no one better to give you some advices.
 Couchsurfing is a good way to talk with the locals before arriving.